 - Case 5: Hobby Lobby: Balancing Stakeholders and Religious Freedom in Business Decisions.
 We investigate the landmark decision in Burwell v.
 Hobby Lobby and its impact on the religious rights of closely held private companies.
 This victory for Hobby Lobby is likely to have major implications for the government's ability to require certain benefits if they conflict with a closely held company's religious principles. - Case 6: Starbucks' Mission: Social Responsibility and Brand Strength.
 This case examines Starbucks' foundation for a socially responsible culture.
 It also describes how Starbucks strives to meet the needs of different stakeholders and how this stakeholder emphasis has led to the development of successful products and a strong brand image. - Case 7: Lululemon: Encouraging a Healthier Lifestyle.
 We demonstrate Lululemon's success in its mission to help consumers live a healthier lifestyle.
-Additionally, we look at some of the controversies that have hit Lululemon in recent years, including the remarks and subsequent resignation of Board Chairman and founder Chip Wilson. - Case 8: Coping with Financial and Ethical Risks at American International Group (AIG).
-This case covers the scandal involving AIG leading to the most recent recession as well as the controversial actions it took after it received government bailout money.
-It looks at how AIG has attempted to rebuild its reputation and restore trust. - Case 9: The Coca-Cola Company Struggles with Ethical Crises.
+Additionally, we look at some of the controversies that have hit Lululemon in recent years, including the remarks and subsequent resignation of Board Chairman and founder Chip Wilson. - Case 8: The Hershey Company and West African Cocoa Communities. - Case 9: The Coca-Cola Company Struggles with Ethical Crises.
 We look at the many ethical issues that have challenged Coca-Cola's dominancy in the late 1990s to the first decades of the twenty-first century.
 In particular, we focus on how Coca-Cola has reacted to these crises and its initiatives to become a socially responsible company. - Case 10: Enron: Questionable Accounting Leads to Collapse.
 This case describes the well-known example of Enron, one of the biggest bank-ruptcies of the time that shocked the world with its far-reaching effects.
 We examine the different players in the Enron crisis as well as the lessons that the Enron debacle can teach the business world. - Case 11: The Complexity of Intellectual Property.
 This case takes an in-depth look at different types of intellectual property as well as how common violations occur.
 The lawsuit between Apple and Samsung is discussed to show that even large well-established companies deal with this issue. - Case 12: Salesforce.com: Responsible Cloud Computing.
 We examine the success of Salesforce.com's cloud computing model.
 In particular, we focus on its 1-1-1 model to give back to the communities in which it does business. - Case 13: Mattel Responds to Ethical Challenges.
 This case goes over Mattel's corporate social responsibility initiatives with a particular emphasis on its supplier code of conduct.
 Two major controversies Mattel has faced are discussed.
 The first is the lead paint and magnet scandal that forced Mattel to undergo a massive recall and damaged its reputation.
 A more recent example is the intellectual property dispute it has had with rival company MGA over the ownership of the Bratz dolls.